 If you want to set up your coffee center for Halloween, grab some ideas from Jaime's home.

-From her many Rae Dunn pieces to her chalkboard with a witchy message, to her letter board, down to her precisely colored garland, Jaime has you drinking in the holiday.
+From her many Rae Dunn pieces to her chalkboard with a witchy message, to her letter board, funny black cat wearing a witch hat, down to her precisely colored garland, Jaime has you drinking in the holiday.

 This is the perfect trendy fear-inspiring look!